 Medallions with red, white, and blue ribbons will be presented to the top overall finalists in each competitive event.
 These individuals will be eligible to represent your district at the State Career Development Conference.

-The number of finalists attending the State Conference will be set according to the paid memberships in each district, by November 30.
+The number of finalists attending the State Conference will be set according to the submitted memberships in each district, by November 23.

 After competition, and once scores are tabulated, Michigan DECA will mail medallions to chapter advisors.
 We will host a Virtual Award Ceremony in January where the State Officers will announce the students that have won medallions.